 - Sticky tape.
 Apply the adhesive tape method and carefully remove any remaining fine dust.
 Skip this step if the mishap has occurred on a deep pile carpet or shaggy rug.

 - Hydrogen peroxide.
 Depending on the material your carpet or upholstery is made of, you may achieve some success if you blot the lily stain with a cloth, dipped in a 3% hydrogen peroxide solution, diluted with water (50/50).
 The method is generally safe to use on synthetic colourfast fabrics.
 Still, test on an inconspicuous patch, first.
 The oxygen part of the compound substance helps the degradation of organic dyes and stains through the process of oxidation.

 - Soda crystals.
 Soda crystals, or also known as washing soda, can also help remove stubborn bioactive stains.
 An acid salt, the compound will absorb the essential oil pigments of the pollen.
 Dampen the stain with some liquid soda crystals and pat dry with a clean white cloth.
 Agan, test the fabric for colour fastness, first.

 - Isopropyl alcohol.
-A strong solvent, such as isopropyl alcohol, will also do the trick of disintegrating the pollen oils that have stained your beige sofa or rug.
+A strong solvent, such as isopropyl alcohol which is capable of removing paint stains and able to dissolve wax on carpet, will also do the trick of disintegrating the pollen oils that have stained your beige sofa or rug.
 But along with the removal of the orange lily stain, you may also inadvertently ruin your furniture or flooring, so maybe better if you leave this method alone.

 There you have it, a bunch of effective methods of getting rid of pollen marks from fabrics and carpets.
 Still, to avoid doing more damage than good, always check the label on both the chemical solution you are about to use and the item you intend to treat.